theaholtlund/polar-app/README.md

 # Polar Data Analysis

-This is a tool for analysing data collected through Polar activities.
+The program allows for efficient and comprehensive analysis of data collected through various Polar activities.
+It offers users with platform to analyse their activity, training and health data.

 ## Getting Started

+To set up the Polar Data Analysis tool on your local environment, follow these steps:

 1. Duplicate .env.example to an .env.local file, and fill in the environment variables.